Securing access to the LoadMaster Web User Interface (WUI)

 In the main menu of the LoadMaster WUI, go to System Configuration > Network Setup > Packet Routing Filter

 Here, white and blacklist IP addresses can be added for WUI access.

 Note: If you accidentally lock yourself out by changing these settings, console access to the LoadMaster is requied.

-In the System Configuration > Access Control section there is also a Packet Filter link which allows you to restrict traffic to addresses configured for the LoadMaster by virtue of the Virtual Services.
-So, if access is configured to, for example, an Exchange server, traffic to any other destination will be either dropped or rejected, based on the setting selected in the Packet Filter screen.
+In the System Configuration > Packet Routing Filter you can restrict traffic to addresses configured for the LoadMaster by virtue of the Virtual Services.
+So, if access is configured to, for example, an Exchange server, traffic to any other destination will be either dropped or rejected, based on the setting selected in the Packet Routing Filter screen.

-In the main menu, go to Miscellaneous Options > Remote Access.
+In the main menu, go to Certificates & Security > Remote Access.